aendeavor/i3buntu/INSTALL.md

 sudo add-apt-repository ppa:ubuntu-mozilla-security/ppa
 ```

 These are the GIT-Core and Mozilla official repositories for Git, Firefox and Thunderbird.
-The only thing that't left would be installing a font.
-Navigate to this repository, and in `resources/others/IconTheme/` and execute the install script `./install.sh -a`.
+The only things that are left would be installing a icon theme and if you ran into trouble with touchpad activation on tap, activate this property.
+For the icon theme, navigate to this repository, and in `resources/others/IconTheme/` and execute the install script `./install.sh -a`.
+To activate the touchpad by tapping, execute `xinput-list`, find the one that looks like a touchpad, execute `xinput list-props <device id>` which should tell you what properties you can change for the input device.
+You should find one called something like Tapping Enabled and a number in parens after it (e.g. 276).
+Finally, run `xinput set-prop <device id> <property id> 1`, and tapping should work.

 ## Runlevel ∞